Installation

 The main material from which the dryer is made.

 — Steel.
 Modern dryers typically utilize two main types of steel: regular and stainless.
-Ordinary steel boasts good strength at a low cost, although it is heavier than aluminum, which is not a critical factor.
+Ordinary steel boasts good strength at a low cost, although it is heavier than aluminium, which is not a critical factor.
 However, ordinary steel is prone to rust when exposed to moisture, necessitating protective coatings that can compromise the product's reliability and durability.
 On the other hand, stainless steel shares the same advantages but is corrosion-resistant and offers long-term use.
 Its main drawback is the higher price.

 — Plastic.
 The main advantage of plastic as a material for dryers is complete chemical inertness — in other words, it does not oxidize from constant contact with moisture.
 At the same time, in terms of strength, plastic significantly loses to metals.
 Therefore, this option is used mainly in small-sized designs that are not designed for a large amount of laundry.